Adapters for the messy data

 Compute helpers are still exported from @withqwerty/campos-react

-during alpha.
-That keeps the public surface smaller while the chart and
+during the pre-1.0 line.
+That keeps the public surface smaller while the chart

 Static export is a deliberate two-step surface: build an

-The current docs site tracks the alpha release channel, so
+The current docs site tracks the beta release channel, so

-installs should pin @alpha until Campos moves onto the
+installs should pin @beta until Campos moves onto